Non-Hermitian skin clusters from strong interactions: Results and discussion

 Importantly, effective interfaces emerge between the ``local'' and ``non-local'' regions, in addition to physical boundaries at the edges of the effective lattice, if any.
 This results in additional localization behavior beyond topological and skin edge localizations.
-In total, we have identified seven distinct types of boundary states [Table I], 5 of which have never been reported.
-As effective interfaces are induced by particle statistics, not physical boundaries, our new states (Types 3 to 7) are named ``skin cluster states''.
-Vertex skin clusters (3) are unique highly-localized states at point intersections (vertices) of effective and physical boundaries [Fig.~2(a)] and are elaborated in~\cite{suppmat}.
-Topological (4), Interface (5), Extended (6), and Localized (7) skin clusters represent distinct new ways by which the effective interfaces exert topological and skin localization and will be elaborated in the next section.
-Types 1 and 2 are, however, ordinary topological and NHSE modes with direct analogs in single-particle lattices~\cite{leykam2017edge,yao2018edge}, and need not be further described.
+We identified seven distinct types of boundary states [Table \ref{table1}].
+As effective interfaces are induced by particle statistics, not physical boundaries, our states (Types (3) to (7)) are named ``skin cluster states''.
+Vertex skin clusters (3) are unique highly-localized states at point intersections (vertices) of effective and physical boundaries [Fig.~\ref{2}\textbf{a}], and are elaborated in Supplementary Note 1.
+Topological (4), Interface (5), Extended (6), and Localized (7) skin clusters represent distinct ways by which the effective interfaces exert topological and skin localization and will be elaborated below.